dotlang/language/README.md

 That's why I am creating a new programming language: dot (or dotLang).

-dot programming language (or dotLang for short) is an imperative, static-typed, general-purpose language based on author's experience and doing research on many programming languages (namely Go, Java, C\#, C, C++, Scala, Rust, Objective-C, Python, Perl, Smalltalk, Ruby, Swift, Haskell, Clojure, Eiffel, Falcon, Julia, F\# and Oberon-2).
+dot programming language (or dotLang for short) is an imperative, static-typed, general-purpose language based on author's experience and doing research on many programming languages (namely Go, Java, C\#, C, C++, Scala, Rust, Objective-C, Python, Perl, Smalltalk, Ruby, Swift, Haskell, Clojure, Eiffel, Elm, Falcon, Julia, F\# and Oberon-2).
 I call the paradigm of this language "Data-oriented".
 This is a combination of Object Oriented and Functional approach and it is designed to work with data.
 There are no objects or classes.
 Only data types and functions.
 But most useful features of the OOP (encapsulation, abstraction, inheritance and polymorphism) are provided to some extent.
 On the other hand, we have first-class and higher-order functions borrowed from functional approach.

 Three main objectives are pursued in the design of this programming language:

 1. **Simplicity**: The code written in dotLang should be consistent, easy to learn, write, read and understand.
 There has been a lot of effort to make sure there are as few exceptions and rules as possible.
 Software development is complex enough.
 Let's keep the language as simple as possible and save complexities for when we really need them.
 2. **Expressiveness**: It should give enough tools to the developer to produce readable and maintainable code.
 This requires a comprehensive standard library in addition to language notations.
 3. **Performance**: The compiler will compile to native code which will result in high performance.
-We try to do as much as possible during compilation (optimizations, de-refrencing, type checking, type filters, phantom types, ...) so during runtime, there is not much to be done except mostly for memory management.
+We try to do as much as possible during compilation (optimizations, de-refrencing, in-place mutation, sending by copy of reference, type checking, type filters, phantom types, ...) so during runtime, there is not much to be done except mostly for memory management.
 Where performance is a concern, the corresponding functions in standard library will be implemented with a lower level language.

 Achieving all of above goals at the same time is impossible so there will definitely be trade-offs and exceptions.
 The underlying rules of design of this language are